Storytelling: Indigenous Ways of Knowing, Being, and Teaching

 Explore Teaching Through Story →Storytelling as pedagogy

-Explore how storytelling supports the seven principles of reflection, relationships, and holism.
+Explore how storytelling supports the seven principles of Indigenous Storywork: respect, responsibility, reciprocity, reverence, holism, interrelatedness, and synergy.

 Explore pedagogy →Applications in practice